kunstmusik/blue-manual/docs/users/reference/soundObjects/instance.md

 Instance object to a GenericScore.
 To do this, you can use one of two
 methods:

--   Right-click the Instance object and choose \"Convert to Generic Score\"
+-   Right-click the Instance object and choose "Convert to Generic Score"
--   Go the SoundObject Library, select the original and use \"Copy\", then select the Instance object and use \"Replace with SoundObject in Buffer\"
+-   Go the SoundObject Library, select the original and use "Copy", then select the Instance object and use "Replace with SoundObject in Buffer"